YunoHost-Apps/writefreely_ynh/README.md

 No LDAP and no HTTP auth supported

-Depending of the configuration, the app be used by multiple users?
+Depending of the configuration, the app be used by multiple users

 #### Supported architectures